RaVeR76/Bedroom-DJ/README.md

 For testing purposes I used Chromium Dev Tools & an online website tester called [Powermapper](https://www.powermapper.com/).
 I was really sure what to expect, as this was my first time trying these tools out.

-Chromium Dev Tools highlighted a 'favicon' issues which I sorted by adding one.
+Chromium Dev Tools highlighted a 'favicon' issue which I sorted by adding one.

 Powermapper brought back a few issues but nothing too serious.